koii-network/docs/run-a-node/task-nodes/how-to-run-a-desktop-node.md

 Click “Create a New Account”

-If you’ve already been through this flow and want to use an account or Koii Key you already have, you can import it here instead using your secret phrase.
+If you’ve already been through this flow and want to use an account or Koii Key you already have, you can import it here instead of using your secret phrase.

 ![Secret phrase](./img/2.%20Create%20New%20account.png)